AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-12.md

 **First card**

-The `Airvisual` entities should be the same for any installation, so no changes required on that part.
+The `Airvisual` entities should be the same for any installation.
+No changes required on that part.

 **Environment cards**

-You can replace the existing `temperature`, `humidity`, `pressure`, `battery` and `linkquality` entities with a version of your own sensor entities.
+Replace my `temperature`, `humidity`, `pressure`, `battery`, and `linkquality` entities with your sensor entities.

 **Server cards**

-The `System Monitor` entities should be the same for any installation, so no changes required on that part.
+The `System Monitor` entities should be the same for each installation, so no changes are required for that part.

-The `Glances` integration creates environment dependent entities: the server name is usually added to the integration, and thus entity id's.
-My integration is called `Glances-Poseidon` and thus the entities for instance `sensor.glances_poseidon_cpu_load`.
-You have to change the entities to your own entity id's.
+The `Glances` integration creates environment dependent entities: the server name is usually appended to the integration.
+My integration is called `Glances-Poseidon` with entity names like `sensor.glances_poseidon_cpu_load`.
+You must change the entities to your own entity IDs.

 !!!
 Info "If you have only 1 server, remove the second server..."